FAIRDataPipeline/FortranDataPipeline/README.md

 ## Outline

 The Fortran API depends on the C++ API, and links into it via the C API.
-The main object the user will interact with is `FdpDataPipeline`, which must be passed to methods such as `fdp_link_read` etc. This object should be initialised prior to use using `fdp_init`, and finalised at the end of a program run using `fdp_finalise`.
+The main object the user will interact with is `DataPipeline`, which must be passed to methods such as `fdp_link_read` etc. This object should be initialised prior to use using `fdp_init`, and finalised at the end of a program run using `fdp_finalise`.